-- 1.26 The masterplan has been prepared in order to support the comprehensive redevelopment of the Portugal Street East Area as a whole, and to understand whether the landowners in the area are prepared to collaborate in order to enable this. - 1.27 The masterplan principles are the result of an extensive and ongoing period of discussion between the Joint Venture Partners, and retained masterplanners for the wider Manchester Piccadilly HS2 SRF area, Bennetts Associates.
-This careful coordination has been undertaken to ensure that the proposed masterplan is aligned to the wider HS2 SRF and regeneration priorities, taking into account the fact that they will continue to evolve to some extent over time. - 1.28 The Joint Venture Partners will work positively and pro-actively with the City Council and other landowners to lead the delivery of a masterplan that aligns with the development principles that are established within the final version of the SRF.
-This will cover both design and placemaking, as well as the delivery of essential infrastructure including green space and public realm, whilst at the same time promoting viability. - 1.29 A key requirement in terms of the release of land within public ownership (both MCC and TfGM) within the masterplan area, will be a demonstration that such development will facilitate the total and timely
+- 1.25 The SRF principles are the result of an extensive and ongoing period of discussion between the Council and their retained masterplanners for the wider Manchester Piccadilly HS2 SRF area, Bennetts

+Associates, as well as the Joint Venture Partners and other landowners and developers looking to bring forward sites as part of an inclusive and collaborative plan for the area.
+This careful coordination has been undertaken to ensure that the proposed SRF is aligned to the wider HS2 SRF and regeneration priorities, taking into account the fact that they will continue to evolve to some extent over time. - 1.26 All landowners will seek to deliver regeneration that aligns with the development principles established within the SRF. - 1.27 A key requirement in terms of the release of land within public ownership (both MCC and TfGM) within the SRF area, will be a commitment to the total and timely development of the site, and maximise the regeneration outcomes that piecemeal development would not otherwise achieve.

-- development of the site, and maximise the regeneration outcomes that piecemeal development would not otherwise achieve. - 1.30 Commercial arrangements between public sector and private sector partners will reflect these requirements and the importance of ensuring that value capital from individual phases can be deployed where appropriate to support the overall development. - 1.31 Manchester City Council and TfGM have land ownership in the area.
-Both parties have agreed to promote their respective interests in land for development in order to contribute to a comprehensive redevelopment of the site. - 1.32 The land agreements will be enshrined within the commercial arrangements outlined above.
-This will ensure that the maximum control over the comprehensive development is retained by the public sector, with its strategic land interests only released in line with the demonstration of the total and timely development of the site. - 1.33 In terms of funding and developer contributions, each development coming forward will be required to contribute to and deliver the public realm infrastructure for the masterplan area.
-This is in line with the key priority and vision for the area to create a comprehensive, safe, visually attractive, accessible, vibrant and distinctive residential led sustainable neighbourhood where people want to live. - 1.34 A plan showing the site plots described in the phasing set out below is attached as part of the supporting diagrams provided at Appendix 1. - Phase 1 (2017-2020) comprises plots A and B, which will deliver buy-to-rent residential with ground floor active uses; and, plot C which will be either residential or hotel.
-In addition a major public
+- 1.28 Commercial arrangements between public sector and private sector partners will reflect these requirements and the importance of ensuring that value capital from individual phases can be deployed where appropriate to support the overall development. - 1.29 Manchester City Council and TfGM have land ownership in the area.
+Both parties have agreed to promote their respective interests in land for development in order to contribute to a comprehensive redevelopment of the site. - 1.30 The land agreements will be enshrined within the commercial arrangements outlined above.
+This will ensure that the maximum control over the comprehensive development is retained by the public sector, with its strategic land interests only released in line with the demonstration of the total and timely development of the site. - 1.31 It has been agreed by the landowners of Plots A, B, C, D, E and F that future developments will contribute on a fair and proportionate basis to the total costs of delivering the public realm infrastructure for the SRF area as a whole.
+This is in line with the key priority and vision for the area to create a comprehensive, safe, visually attractive, accessible, vibrant and distinctive residential led sustainable neighbourhood where people want to live. - 1.32 The formula for calculating the contribution of each landowner is covered in section 7 of this report. - 1.33 In relation to phasing of development and sequencing of construction activity, there is a commitment to ongoing consultation between all parties.
+All plots within the masterplan have the ability to come forward either as separate phases or concurrently.
+This is on the